MacLaurinGroup/dbOp/readme.md

 For fields that are designated datetime & date you can pass in the values now()/NOW() for the database to use the current time.

+A 4th optional field, ignore, will add in the IGNORE flag to the INSERT statement.

+You can also psuedo name space the body, by passing in "alias.table" as the table defintion.
+At this point, the fields will expect to see "alias.column1".

 #### UPDATE

 This will automatically look for the primary key values and construct the update accordingly, making sure all required